 Furthermore, minority groups in this country bear a greater burden for some forms of cancer, due to poverty which creates barriers to cancer prevention, early detection and high-quality treatment.
 Evidence also suggests that minority patients, in some cases, are more comfortable receiving medical care from a minority healthcare professional.

 Before this, I had never been in a lab.
 Working with cancer cells is the coolest thing. –ACE student

 To deliver on the goals of the program, ACE participants are exposed to a wide-ranging oncology-focused curriculum on-site at the cancer center.
 Each student is matched with a faculty mentor and tasked with a summer research project.
 Projects may take place in the laboratory, clinic or in an office setting, allowing the participants to explore a specific facet of cancer research in greater depth.
 At the conclusion of the program, ACE participants present their projects in a poster session.
-The cancer center is proud to offer this important educational opportunity to minority students in the community.
+Participants will also receive a $2,580 stipend upon program completion.
+The cancer center is proud to offer this important educational opportunity to local students in the community.

 Lisa Harlan-Williams, PhD, serves as director of the ACE Program and Sierra Stites, MPH is the ACE program manager.
 Together, they manage all aspects of the program and work closely with students and faculty mentors.